-The District reports that all of the above projects have been completed.
+The completed projects are identified in Appendix 2.
 The one remaining project is the replacement of Uninterrupted Power Supply (UPS) devices and computer batteries as needed (\$904,794).
-The UPS project is expected to be completed by the end of Q1 2020 (September 30, 2020).
+The UPS project is expected to be completed by the end of Q1 2020-21 (September 30, 2020).